How to Build a Knowledge Graph for Your Business (No Technical Background Required)

 How do I know if my knowledge graph is working?

-Run four checks monthly: the AI entity recognition test in ChatGPT, a Google search for your business name to check for a Knowledge Panel, the Enhancements section in Google Search Console for schema errors, and a referral traffic segment in GA4 filtering sessions from AI platforms.
+Run four checks monthly: ask ChatGPT “What do you know about [Your Business Name]?” and verify the accuracy of the response, search your business name in Google to check for a Knowledge Panel, review the Enhancements section in Google Search Console for schema errors, and track AI referral traffic in GA4 by filtering sessions from perplexity.ai, chatgpt.com, and gemini.google.com.
 Improvement across all four metrics over 3 to 6 months confirms your knowledge graph is building correctly.

 What is entity confusion and how do I fix it?